 Charles Lawson met and got acquainted with his wife, Fannie Manring, before the couple decided to tie the knot in 1911.
 Throughout their marriage, the couple welcomed eight children into this world, namely Marie, Arthur, William, Carrie, Maybell, James, Raymond, and Mary Lou.

-To the outside eye, the Lawsons were a regular American couple who enjoyed farm life and was friendly with their neighbors.
-People viewed them as helpful community members and had no idea of the terrifying incident about to engulf the entire town.
+To the outside eye, the Lawsons were a regular American couple who enjoyed farm life and were friendly with their neighbors.
+People viewed them as helpful community members and had no idea that the terrifying incident was about to engulf the entire town.
 While the murders occurred in the afternoon of December 25, 1929, reports claim that Charles Lawson, his wife, Fannie, and all seven of their children traveled to Germanton’s shopping area that morning to do some Christmas shopping.

 Waiting back at the house, Fannie heard the muffled gunshots before seeing her husband walk towards her.
 Not suspecting anything, she got up to welcome him when Charles got the shotgun out and gunned her down in cold blood.
 The couple’s eldest daughter, Marie, heard the gunshot and immediately went to help James and Raymond find a hiding space.